expo/custom-expo-updates-server/README.md

 Run `yarn` and then run `yarn android --variant release`.
 The `AndroidManifest.xml` specifies the updates URL to point toward http://localhost:3000/api/manifest.

+You may need to add `android:usesCleartextTraffic="true"` to the `AndroidManifest.xml` applicaiton element.

 ### Make a change

 Let's make a change to the project in /expo-updates-client that we'll want to push as an over-the-air update from our custom server to the "release" app. `cd` in to **/expo-updates-client**, then make a change in **App.js**.